jzengg/felamily/README.md

 front end, I will begin by setting up a full JSON API for cats and people.

 <!-- Add new attributes for cat using enums -->
-Push state can take args.
-Check whether can refactor by passing args
 <!-- // 1.
 Fix search after cat create
 //2.
 Resize uploaded images
 //3.
 Replace homepage link with a logo via css?